Leveraging Social Proof to Improve Your Conversion Rate

-Social proof is evidence that something is popular – that others have endorsed it.
+Social proof is evidence that something is popular and that others have endorsed it.
 By creatively and soundly displaying social proof, ecommerce website managers can stack the deck in their favor and get more sales.

 After all, claims by the seller or manufacturer are suspect.
 Buyers are used to marketing hype.
 When other consumers are raving about your company, though, the prospect is more inclined to accept that “social proof” as fact.

-Types of social proof
+Types of Social Proof

 1. Reviews from purchasers